Russel88/DAtest/README.md

 list with each element corresponding to a feature (OTU/gene/protein).
 For published methods, it is advised to check their tutorials on how to read the output.

+**Plot association between specific feature and predictor**

+`featurePlot` will plot abundance of a feature against the predictor to visually explore your data:

+    featurePlot(data, predictor, feature = "OTU1")

+If a paired variable is supplied it will make line plots grouped by the paired variable If covars are supplied plots are facetted according to these.

 **Alternatively, run all (or several) methods and check which features are found by several methods.**